operator-framework/operator-sdk/website/content/en/docs/best-practices/resource-pruning.md

 cfg.CustomStrategy = myStrategy
 ```

-Notice that you can optionally pass in settings to your custom function as a map.
+Notice that you can optionally pass in settings to your custom function as a map using the `cfg.Strategy.CustomSettings` field.

 [operator-lib]: https://github.com/operator-framework/operator-lib